8gears/n8n-helm-chart/README.md

 > [!WARNING]
-> This Chart is currently redisigned to better support the changed config option of n8n.
+> This chart is currently redesigned to better support the changed config option of n8n.
 Please follow the issue https://github.com/8gears/n8n-helm-chart/pull/129 for more details and the current state of development.
-It should be ready in Jan 2025.
+It should be ready in January 2025.

 > [!IMPORTANT]